Workers' Commissions: Birth and role in Francoist Spain

-Transition and 1980's
+Transition and 1980s

 Since the democratic transition until 1987 its secretary general was the historic union leader Marcelino Camacho, also a prominent leader of the PCE and deputy between 1977 and 1981.
 In 1976 CCOO held the Assembly of Barcelona, where the modern class trade union confederation was formed.
 CCOO was legalized on 27 April 1977.
 The murder of 5 labor lawyers in 1977 (members of the union and the PCE) in Madrid that year was followed by a massive funeral, more than 250,000 people participated, and the strikes that followed helped the legalization of the organization.
 In those years the union is growing rapidly in membership, like the rest of unions and leftist parties.
 From 1976 to 1978, CCOO went from 30,000 to 1,823,907 members.
 However, after the signing of the Moncloa Pacts, this figure gradually begun to descend, passing to 702,367 in 1981 and 332,019 in 1986.
 This negative trend in membership started to change since 1987.
 In those years CCOO also suffered various splits.
 In 1976 the Confederación de Sindicatos Unitarios de Trabajadores (CSUT), a group of CCOO members affiliated with the Party of Labour of Spain (PTE) split from the organization.
 In May 1977 CCOO suffered another split, this time from supporters of the maoist Workers' Revolutionary Organisation (ORT), that formed the Sindicato Unitario.

 The year after legalization in 1978, CCOO held its I Confederal Congress, where Marcelino Camacho was reelected, what would happen again in the Second (1981) and III (1984) congresses.
 CCOO also was the most voted union (37.8% of the representatives) in the workers representative elections of 1978, the first democratic ones in the history of Spain.
 In this last congress, different factions emerged, including a majority linked to PCE (led by Marcelino Camacho) and three minorities, respectively linked to the Workers' Party of Spain – Communist Unity (PTE-UC) (called carrillistas and led by Julián Ariza); the Communist Party of the Peoples of Spain (PCPE); and the Revolutionary Communist League and the Communist Movement (known as Izquierda Sindical).
 In 1980, CCOO received an important part of the USO members, that belonged to the socialist self-management current.
 In 1986 the union participated in the historical mobilizations against the permanence of Spain in NATO.
 CCOO asked for a "NO" vote in the NATO referendum.

 CCOO called 4 general strikes in the government of Felipe González: 1985, 1988, 1992 and 1994; against the economic and employment policy of the PSOE government.
 Especially massive and historic was the 1988 Spanish general strike, organized jointly with the UGT, which had a 95% of following, and forced the government to totally withdraw the Youth Employment Plan.